EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 DBT or Dialectical Behavior Therapy

 DBT was originally developed for the treatment of Borderline Personality Disorder.
-With time, DBT skills and techniques have been found to be helpful for individuals who struggle in many areas of life including substance abuse, addictions.
-DBT treatment combines ideas of awareness, acceptance and change from mindfulness with a range of psychological theories.
+With time, DBT skills and techniques have been found to be helpful for individuals who struggle in many areas of life including substance abuse and addictions.
+DBT treatment combines ideas of awareness, acceptance and change and mindfulness with a range of psychological theories.
 Because DBT skills are practical and can be generalized into many areas of life, DBT can be successfully integrated into treatment plans and used in a variety of treatment settings.
 DBT uses mindfulness and other skills to help increase emotion regulation, distress tolerance and interpersonal effectiveness with the goal of helping patient's cope, de-escalate, and self-regulate.